-The Lambda 10-3 Controller can be used with a range of filter wheels.
+The LAMBDA 10-B Controller can be used with a range of filter wheels.
 Most of these wheels accept both 25 mm and 1-inch diameter filters.
-When larger filters are required, wheels are available that accept 32 mm and 50 mm diameter filters.
+When larger filters are required, a wheel is available that accepts 32 mm diameter filters.